AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-3-labs/README.md

 First, lets make sure our K3s cluster is up and running:

+`k3d cluster list` {{ execute }}

+If our cluster is not online, let's create it.
+Otherwise, we can move on to the next step:

 `k3d cluster create lab-cluster --volume /ab/k3dvol:/tmp/k3dvol --api-port 16443 --servers 1 --agents 3 -p 80:80@loadbalancer -p 443:443@loadbalancer -p "30000-30010:30000-30010@server[0]"` {{ execute }}

 Next, lets make sure we are using the proper context of the K3d cluster.